uberj/mendelism/README.md

 * A chromosome is a string of alleles
 * Initially, every chromosome must have another chromosome of equal length

+See `mendelism/cell.py` for a full listing of terms from the textbook.

 Examples
 --------
 A mono hybrid self cross with one heterozygous gene.